 Be sure to check this box!

-If the box is checked: Voice call traffic will go through the proxy.
-You will be able to make calls bypassing blocks.
+If checked: Voice call traffic will go through the proxy.
+You will be able to make calls with improved connection stability and privacy.

-If the box is not checked: Only text messages will go through the proxy.
+If not checked: Only text messages will go through the proxy.

 Step 5.
 Verification and Saving

-After entering the data, tap the checkmark in the upper right corner to save.
+After entering the data, tap the checkmark in the top right corner to save.
 Viber will automatically check the connection.
 If everything is correct:

-The status in the menu will change from "None" to the proxy's IP address.
+The status in the menu will change from "None" to the proxy IP address.

-The chat background may refresh for a second (reconnection).
+The chat background might refresh for a second (reconnecting).

 Fig. 7.
 Successful connection indicator (IP address displayed instead of "None").